haoyuanli93/SplitDelaySimulation/ReadMe.md

 The other dependence is routine and super easy to solve.
 Besides, one needs an Nvidia GPU to run this simulation with this package.

+# Unit and Definition
+The basic unit of this simulation is um, fs, and keV.
+All parameters feed into this simulation or quantities calculated from this simulation should follow this unit.

+Another thing to be mentioned is the "wave number".
+Aside from file "xraysimulationutil.py", the wavenumber is defined to be
+    pi * 2 / wavelength.

+In file "xraysimulationutil.py", the wavenumber is defined to be
+    1 / wavelength.

+I might fix this sometime in the future.
+It is not guaranteed that I'll do that.

 # Warning
 I have tried to reproduce this simulation with my latest X-ray simulation package.
 However, I failed.
 It's quite complicated to complete the translation.